 If the animal is showing signs of heatstroke and you’re able to safely and lawfully move the animal out of the vehicle, do the following:

-- Move the animal to a cool, shady place.
+- Move the animal to a cool, shady place;

-- Do not apply ice as this will constrict blood flow and discourage cooling.
+- Do not apply ice as this will constrict blood flow and discourage cooling;

-- This cools the blood, helping to reduce the animal’s core temperature.
+- This cools the blood, helping to reduce the animal’s core temperature;

-- Allow the animal to drink some cool water (or to lick ice cream if no water is available).
+- Allow the animal to drink some cool water (or to lick ice cream if no water is available);

 - Take the dog to a veterinarian as soon as possible for further treatment.

-How can I help?
+How you can help

 - This includes bottled water, a small bowl, a small battery-powered fan, and a towel that can be soaked in water.

 - Put up posters around local shopping centres to remind others not to leave their pet in their car (PDF).